 Mike Shannon, Editor-in-Chief: Mike Shannon (not the former third baseman for the St. Louis Cardinals) is the co-founder and current Editor-in-Chief of Spitball.
 He is the author of more than twenty baseball books, including Diamond Classics: Essays on 100 of the Best Baseball Books Ever Published (McFarland); Baseball: the Writers’ Game (Potomac Books); Tales From The Dugout: The Greatest True Baseball Stories Ever Told (McGraw-Hill); Tales From The Ballpark: More of the Greatest True Baseball Stories Ever Told (McGraw-Hill); Riverfront Stadium: Home of the Big Red Machine (Arcadia); Everything Happens in Chillicothe: A Summer in the Frontier League with Max McLeary, the One-Eyed Umpire (McFarland); More Tales from the Dugout; Willie Mays: Art in the Outfield (University of Alabama Press); Hutch (McFarland), a graphic novel about the life and baseball career of Fred Hutchinson; Cincinnati Reds Legends (Kent State University Press); and Legends of Giants Baseball (Kent State University Press).
 A life-long Willie Mays and San Francisco Giants fan, Shannon was given the 2009 Tony Salin Memorial Award by The Baseball Reliquary.
 Mike has edited Helmar Baseball Magazine and Minor Trips Digest, written a monthly column on baseball memorabilia for REDS REPORT for more than 20 years, and has covered every Induction at the National Baseball Hall of Fame & Museum in Cooperstown, New York, since 1986.
 He lives in Walton Kentucky, with his wife, the former Kathy Dermody.
-Mike and Derms are the proud parents of five children (Meg, Casey, Mickey, Babe, and Nolan Ryan) and the grandparents of eight wonderful grandchildren.
-To learn more about Mike Shannon and his baseball books, please visit mikeshannonbooks.com.
+Mike and Derms are the proud parents of five children (Meg, Casey, Mickey, Bridget Ruth aka "Babe," and Nolan Ryan), the grandparents of eight wonderful grandchildren, and the great-grandparents of Octtavia Shannon.

-William J. McGill, Poetry Editor Emeritus: Bill McGill is a writer, retired college teacher/administrator (Senior Vice President and Dean of the Faculty Emeritus, Lebanon Valley College), Episcopal priest, actor, and St. Louis Cardinals fan.
-He is the author of The Rock Springs Chronicles, a volume of interconnected stories; and he has published numerous scholarly articles on history, literature, and religion in professional journals, as well as many short stories and poems in a variety of literary magazines.
-Associated with Spitball since 1993, he also serves on the boards of the Pennsylvania School of Art and Design (Lancaster, PA) and Concertante, a chamber music ensemble based in Harrisburg.
-He is the winner of a 2008 McFarland-SABR Baseball Research Award for his article "The Greatest College Pitcher: George Sisler at Michigan."
+William J. McGill, Poetry Editor Emeritus: Bill McGill was a writer, retired college teacher/administrator (Senior Vice President and Dean of the Faculty Emeritus, Lebanon Valley College), Episcopal priest, actor, and St. Louis Cardinals fan.
+He was the author of The Rock Springs Chronicles, a volume of interconnected stories; and he published numerous scholarly articles on history, literature, and religion in professional journals, as well as many short stories and poems in a variety of literary magazines.
+Associated with Spitball since 1993, he also served on the boards of the Pennsylvania School of Art and Design (Lancaster, PA) and Concertante, a chamber music ensemble based in Harrisburg.
+He was the winner of a 2008 McFarland-SABR Baseball Research Award for his article "The Greatest College Pitcher: George Sisler at Michigan."
 Bill is sorely missed by everyone associated with Spitball.

 Mark W. Schraf, Fiction Editor: A life-long fan of Roberto Clemente and the Pittsburgh Pirates, Mark Schraf is a graduate of the University of Pittsburgh (B.S., 1985) and West Virginia University (M.S., 1990).
 The author of Cooperstown Verses: Poems About Each Hall of Famer and I Saw Rod Scurry, a chapbook of baseball poetry, Schraf is seeking a publisher for a collection of his best baseball short stories and for his recently-completed mystery novel about baseball books and baseball book collecting.
 He is a chemistry professor at West Virginia University and a sports reporter for the Morgantown Dominion Post, and he lives in Morgantown, West Virginia, with his children Zach and Kaylee.
 Mark recently won the 2011-2012 West Virginia University Eberly College of Arts & Sciences Outstanding Teaching Award and is at work on a comic baseball novel about zombies called The Great Zombino.